 In 1994, John Hughes produced and wrote the screenplay for an updated version of the holiday classic Miracle on 34th Street.
 Elizabeth Perkins was cast as the tough and practical single-mom Dorey Walker, and Mara Wilson played her daughter Susan, who’s been taught not to believe in fairytales–and that includes Santa Claus.

 Watching the movie again, I was struck by how they tried to give the sets a timeless look.
-First, let’s take a look at Dorey’s New York City apartment, and you’ll see what I mean.
+First, let’s take a look at Dorey’s New York City apartment.

 Although there are some signs of the ’90s if you’re looking for them, the apartment isn’t as dated as you’d expect it to be after nearly 20 years.
 The white kitchen with stainless-steel appliances, for example, still looks great: